Co-Founder, Anita DeGlopper, Passes Check latest Memorials

 It was an ambitious project and was nationally recognized by author and IH enthusiast, Oscar “Hank” Will III who attended and was a highlight of the show.
 His April 2007 story of Red Power Charge 2006 appeared in Farm Collector Magazine.
 Subsequent state shows have been held in different regions of New York State hosted by other tractor organizations willing to feature International Harvester for their program.

-In the winter of 2008 we were selected to host the National Auction.
+In the winter of 2008 we were selected to host the National 2-Day Auction.
 It was held at Alexander, NY and featured a good variety of IH collectibles, tractors and implements.
-In the future we hope to host a Red Power Round Up.
+Numerous well known IH enthusiasts were seen at the auction such as noted editor of Harvester Highlights Magazine, Darrell Darst.
 Chapter 35 has become a reality, long overdue in the State of New York.
 Attending meetings is exciting and being with our members is productive and fun.
 We have a great group of people who pitch in when things need to be done.
 Our membership carries a variety of folks, many retired geezers, large and small farm operators, firefighters, tradesmen, lawyers, veterinarians and even a cardiologist.
-We like to say that “volunteerism is alive in Chapter 35.”
-We have donated specially decaled IH pedal tractors to Children’s Hospitals in New York State.
+We have donated specially Chapter 35 decaled IH pedal tractors to Children’s Hospitals in New York State.

 During 2015 we celebrated our 10th Anniversary as a chapter of IHCC.
-Much has been accomplished in our short ten-year history.
-We created our logo, purchased club jackets, sponsored plow days and conducted meetings, including several at a Case/IH dealership and at large farms.
-Our first state show was a standalone event at the Hemlock, NY Fairgrounds.
-We had a local radio station live on the grounds.
+Much has been accomplished in our first ten years.
+We created our logo, purchased red club jackets, sponsored plow days and conducted meetings, including several at a Case/IH dealership and at large farms.
+Our first state show was a huge standalone event at the Hemlock, NY Fairgrounds.
+We had a local radio station live on the grounds announcing program activities and interviewing key chapter officials and guests.

-As our main event we celebrated our 10th Anniversary year at our 10th Anniversary State Show RED POWER CHARGE 2015, held in conjunction with the Hamlin Antique Tractor & Equipment Show August 29 and 30, 2015 at Breslawski Farms in Hamlin, NY.
+As our main event we celebrated our 10th Anniversary at our State Show RED POWER CHARGE 2015, held in conjunction with the Hamlin Antique Tractor & Equipment Show August 29 and 30, 2015 at member Breslawski Farms in Hamlin, NY.
 A custom made 10th Anniversary banner was proudly displayed at the front of our huge red and white striped show tent.
 Special printed clothing available in our chapter store displayed a 10th Anniversary logo.
 Individually crafted red and gold color Christmas ornaments with 10th Anniversary decals were given to participants at our Christmas party.
-We also marked our 10th Anniversary by holding a picnic with another IH Club in our region.

-Copyright © 2019 International Harvester Collectors Club Chapter 35 of New York - All Rights Reserved
+Copyright © 2023 International Harvester Collectors Chapter 35 of New York - All Rights Reserved

 The "IH" and "IHC" logo are trademarks, respectfully, of the International Truck and Engine Corporation and the Case New Holland Corporation.